Gin Cocktails: The Best 25 Recipes

 Glassware: Martini

-Simply add all ingredients to a tin and shake thoroughly.
+Simply add all ingredients to a cocktail shaker and shake thoroughly.
 Fine strain into a martini glass, and garnish with a twist of lemon.

 Ingredients